| The crumbling, web-choked caverns of the Spider Nest are packed with poisonous arthropods and assorted

 Although stealthy characters will have a fairly easy time sneaking up on individual spiders, the sheer number of opponents you'll be sneaking around makes it very difficult to maintain secrecy for long.
 Expect to engage in some actual combat before you finish up here.

-Ranged fighters and casters have a fairly easy time of things, as most spiders are fragile, resistance-free, and can be safely taken out from a distance.
+Ranged fighters and casters have a relatively easy time of things, as most spiders are fragile, resistance-free, and can be safely taken out from a distance.
 As almost everything here is vulnerable to poison, spells like Poisonous Vapours and especially Olgreb's Toxic Radiance will clear the Nest with ease.
 Mephitic Cloud will also be effective, but expect the noise to awaken many off-screen opponents.
 Be aware that most enemies in the Spider's Nest hit about as hard as yaks and tend to be quite fast -- lightly armored characters should pick their fights carefully.
+A caster's biggest threat is the ghost moth - which not only is fast, hits hard, and is invisible, but also drains your MP just by seeing you.

-Almost everything found in the Spider's Nest has lousy willpower, so bringing a scroll of fear or two may save you from otherwise unmanageable hordes.
+Most enemies found in the Spider's Nest has lousy willpower, so bringing a scroll of fear or two may save you from otherwise unmanageable hordes.
 The same is true for a wand of paralysis or charming - even without any Evocations training, you have about a 50-50 chance to affect most spiders.
+Going invisible works on almost every enemy here, though the sun moth's (1-tile) halo will easily reveal you.

 Do not underestimate the final vault on Spider's Nest:4 — not only is it full of more dangerous creatures, but a moth of wrath can turn a posse of jumping spiders, wolf spiders, and emperor scorpions into a deadly tide of chitin extremely quickly.